-REACTIVE REHAB WEBINAR: 2 hours, human only. – NOW OFFERED VIRTUALLY!
+REACTIVE REDO WEBINAR: 2 hours, human only. – NOW OFFERED VIRTUALLY!

 Does your dog bark, lunge, pull towards other dogs, people, bikes etc. when on leash?
 What causes reactivity and is it the same as aggression?
 Whether your dog is reactive because he is anxious, fearful or because of frustration (“I REALLY want to say hit to that dog!!”) and a lack of impulse control, in this 2 hour, human-only session we will cover techniques to use with your reactive dog.
 We will discuss appropriate equipment, leash techniques, focus cues, counter conditioning and desensitization, emergency exit “tricks” as well as how to facilitate meeting other dogs and appropriate play.